Student loans are on hold — should you pay anyway?

 Borrowers might want to continue making payments on federal loans if they want to pay down their debt faster.

 If you do continue making payments, you won’t pay any new interest on your loans during the forbearance.
-This 0% interest rate will save you money overall, even though your payment won’t be lower.
+This will save you money overall, even though your payment won’t be lower.

 The full amount of your payment will be applied to the principal balance of your loan once all interest accrued prior to March 13 is paid.